 STEP 3 🔪 COMPLETE YOUR VOTING DIRECTIONS

-2 RECOMMENDATION: FOR ALL THE NOMINEES PROPOSED AS DIRECTORS (FILL IN ONLY ONE BOX "
+2 ELECTION OF DIRECTOR TING RECOMMENDATION: FOR ALL THE NOMINEES PROPOSED AS DIRECTORS (FILL IN ONLY ONE BOX " 🔳 " PER NOMINEE IN BLACK OR BLUE INI K)

 01 - Ronal d Andrews

 02-Peter Bojtos

-03-Gary Robertson

-04-David Wolfin
+03-David Wolfin

-05-Jasman Yee
+04-Jasman Yee

-ITEM(S): VOTING RECOMMENDATIONS ARE INDICATED BY BOLD TEXT OVER THE BOXES (FILL IN ONLY ONE BOX " IT PER ITEM IN BLACK OR BLUE INK)
+ITEM(S): VOTING RECOMMENDATIONS ARE INDICATED BY BOLD TEXT OVER THE BOXES (FILL IN ONLY ONE BOX " ITEM IN BLACK OR BLUE INK)

-1 To set the number of Directors at five (5).
+1 To set the number of Directors at four (4).
 RECOMMENDATION: FOR FOR AGAINST 3 To re-appoint Manning Elliott LLP as Auditors of the Company and to authorize the Directors to fix their remuneration.
-RECOMMENDATION: FOR FOR WITHHOLD 4 To consider and if thought fit, to approve an ordinary resolution approving all unallocated options under the Company's Rolling Stock Option Plan, as described in the Information Circular.
-RECOMMENDATION: FOR FOR AGAINST 5 To consider and if thought fit, to approve an ordinary resolution approving all unallocated Restricted Share Units under the Company's Restricted Share Unit Plan, as described in the Information Circular.
-RECOMMENDATION: FOR FOR AGAINST THIS DOCUMENT MUST BE SIGNED AND DATED ISSUER CONFIRMATION COPY - INFO ONLY

-SIGNATURE(S) INVALID IF NOT SIGNED
+RECOMMENDATION: FOR FOR WITHHOLD STEP 4 THIS DOCUMENT MUST BE SIGNED AND DATED ISSUER CONFIRMATION COPY - INFO ONLY signature(s) INVALID IF NOT SIGNED M M D Y